64nYm3d3/CheatSheet/Tools/NMap.md

 # NMap Cheatz
-Quick littles cheat sheet for NMap usage of what I find useful to know :p
+Quick little cheat sheet for NMap usage of what I find useful to know :p

 Target Specification